thradams/cake/removing_phase_2.md

 ## Abstract

 Except in preprocessor, new-line does not have any syntax influence in C.

-In preprocessor however, the only way of writing multi line directives is using backslash-newline that is processsed at phase 2.
+In preprocessor however, the only way of writing multi line directives is using backslash-newline that is processed at phase 2.

-We sugest the modification of the language to remove phase 2 and handle line continuation at preprocessor directives.
+We suggest the modification of the language to remove phase 2 and handle line continuation at preprocessor directives - where it is used.

 ## PROBLEM DESCRIPTION

-After preprocessor line continuation is not necessary.
+Samples of unnecessary line continuation
-For instance

 ```c
    void F(int a, \